yext/answers-search-ui-sdk-docs/0.6/core-concepts/components.md

     description: additional properties to send with every analytics event
 ---

-blah blah blah this is version 0.6 of answers components
+blah blah blah blah this is version 0.6 of answers components

 ## Overview